jiewpeng/useful-stuff/install-adfs/README.md

     Add-NetNatStaticMapping -ExternalIPAddress "0.0.0.0/24" -ExternalPort 443 -Protocol TCP -InternalIPAddress "192.168.0.31" -InternalPort 443 -NatName NATNetwork
     Add-NetNatStaticMapping -ExternalIPAddress "0.0.0.0/24" -ExternalPort 389 -Protocol TCP -InternalIPAddress "192.168.0.31" -InternalPort 389 -NatName NATNetwork
     ```

+5. You should also add the `contoso.local` domain into your hosts file so that your PC can resolve the domain to the IP of the VM.
+To do this, open Notepad as administrator on your host machine, and open the `C:\Windows\System32\drivers\etc\hosts` file.
+Add the following lines to the file:

+    ```
+    192.168.0.31        contoso.local
+    192.168.0.31        adfs1.contoso.local
+    ```

 If you wish to remove these port mappings, use `Get-NetNatStaticMapping` to retrieve the list of network port mappings, and then `Remove-NetNatStaticMapping -StaticMappingID {mapping_id}` to remove the mapping.